r-chau/cse15l-lab-reports/lab-report-1-week-2.md

 To make running faster when using `ssh` or `scp`, we can set an `ssh` key to avoid entering our password every time we need to log in.
 This key can be used instead of your password.

 To do this, run this on your computer:

 ![image](keygen.png)

+Now, you should be able to use `ssh` or `scp` without having to enter your password.

 > **Step 6: Optimizing Remote Running**